 19. Share Your Expertise

 Sharing is caring and you should also love your neighbor.
 What’s one way to do that?
 Tell others what you know.
-One way to do this is create a quick LinkedIn post or answer a Quora question on a topic that you know a lot about.
+One way to do this is create a quick social media post–such as on LinkedIn or answer a Quora question on a topic that you know a lot about.

 20. Stretch or Exercise at Your Desk